KevinMellott91/copy-element/README.md

 ## Development

-In order to run it locally you'll need to fetch some dependencies and a basic server setup.
+In order to run it locally you'll need to fetch some dependencies and a basic server setup:

 * Install [Bower](http://bower.io/):